imgag/ngs-bits/doc/tools/SeqPurge.md

 	                      Default value: ''
 	  -prefetch <int>     Maximum number of reads that may be pre-fetched to speed up trimming Default value: '1000'
+	  -ec                 Enable error-correction of adapter-trimmed reads (only those with insert match).
+	                      Default value: 'false'
 	  -debug              Enables debug output (use only with one thread).
 	                      Default value: 'false'
 	  -progress           Enables progress output.